 The Kenyan government has proposed a 100% tax relief for individuals earning a gross monthly income of up to KES 24,000.
 The maximum rate of 30% will be applied to income in excess of KES 388,000.

 PAYE returns are submitted online via iTax.
 A NIL return is required if there is no PAYE to submit.

-The National Social Security Fund (NSSF) is the largest social security scheme covering almost all of Kenya’s formal labor force.
-NSSF is a state-administered provident fund though the government ensures every worker in Kenya is provided with minimum social security protection.
-All employers must register with the fund and remit statutory contributions monthly.
+The National Social Security Fund (NSSF) is the largest social security scheme covering almost all of the formal labor force.
+NSSF is a state-administered provident fund though the government ensures that every worker is provided with minimum social security protection.
+All employers have to register with the fund and remit statutory contributions monthly.

-The employer and employee each contribute KES 200 per month to NSSF.
+The employer and employee each contribute 1.5% of the employee’s monthly salary to the fund.

 Salary should be paid to the employee or to an authorized person in Kenyan currency.

 Employers must provide payment for work performed before or on the agreed pay day.
 The payment made is usually calculated hourly, daily, weekly and monthly.
 This calculation will depend on the type of contract signed.

 An employer is required to provide an employee with an itemized payslip before payment of wages or salary.
 This must contain remuneration for work and amounts that have been deducted in terms of taxes, insurance, NSSF requirements or due to any damages.